Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Experiments

-Our proposed method to compute the camera height pseudo-supervision from the estimated depth map with Silhouette Projector and Learned Size Prior can also be leveraged with a pre-trained MDE model in an offline manner.
-In detail, we can first train the original Monodepth2 \cite{Monodepth2} without our training framework, then predict the depth maps of training images.
-With Silhouette Projector and Learned Size Prior, we obtain per-frame \emph{scaled} camera height and optimize it across entire frames with median operation.
-We fix this value and use it as the camera height supervision for an untrained Monodepth2 on our proposed framework.
-We examine the difference between the proposed online camera height optimization and the fixed camera height derived offline when we use them as the camera height pseudo-supervision.
+Our proposed method can also be used with a pre-trained MDE model in an offline manner.
+We first train the original Monodepth2~\cite{Monodepth2} without FUMET, then predict depth maps of training images.
+With Silhouette Projector and LSP, we obtain per-frame \emph{scaled} camera height and optimize it across frames with the median operation.
+We fix this value and use it as the camera height supervision for an untrained Monodepth2 on FUMET.
+We examine the difference between the proposed camera height optimized online and the fixed one derived offline when we use them as the pseudo-supervision.
 Note that we also fix $\lambda_\cam$ because the pseudo-label can be considered sufficiently accurate from the early stage of training.
-We also ran another experiment in which we fixed camera height supervision derived in offline for the first 20 epochs, which is the same number of training epochs as the original Monodepth2, then unfix the camera height pseudo-label to fine-tune it via online optimization.
-As shown in \cref{tab:FixCamH}, the model supervised with the fixed camera height computed offline achieves slightly better performance than the one supervised with the camera height optimized online.
+We also run another experiment in which we fix camera height supervision derived offline for the first 20 epochs, which is the same number of training epochs as the original Monodepth2, then unfix the camera height pseudo-label to fine-tune it via online optimization.
+As shown in \cref{tab:FixCamH}, the model supervised with the fixed camera height computed offline achieves slightly better results than the one supervised with the camera height optimized online.
 This result indicates that our strategy of deriving \emph{scaled} camera height is highly accurate and fixing it stabilizes the training.
-The model trained with the fine-tuned camera height achieves the highest performance, which means our StableCamH obtains better accuracy with additional pre-training costs.
+The model trained with the fine-tuned camera height achieves the highest accuracy, which shows that our FUMET can attain better accuracy with additional pre-training costs.